cyprieng/cyprien.io/src/pages/now.md

 title: "Now"
 ---

-Based on the brillant idea of <a href="https://nownownow.com/">nownownow.com</a>, here is what I'm doing now.
+Based on the brilliant idea of <a href="https://nownownow.com/">nownownow.com</a>, here is what I'm doing now.

 _Updated August 22nd, 2024_